gares/iris/docs/proof_mode.md

   hypothesis is already in the intuitionistic context, the tactic will still strip intuitionistic and persistence modalities (it is a no-op if the hypothesis does not contain such modalities).
+- `-# ipat` : move the hypothesis from the intuitionistic context into the spatial context.
+If the hypothesis is already in the spatial context, the tactic is a no-op.
+If the hypothesis is not affine, an `<affine>` modality is added to the hypothesis.
 - `> ipat` : eliminate a modality (if the goal permits).

 Apart from this, there are the following introduction patterns that can only